yangyutu/llm_book.github.io/_sources/docs/chapter_LLM_arch/LLM_dense_architectures.md

 - It can process all character sets (including Unicode characters), making it suitable for multilingual scenarios.
 - It provides good support for unconventional symbols and emojis.

-However, as BBPE is working on smaller granularity level than characters, it might result in larger vocabulary size (i.e., larger embedding layers) and unnatural subword units.
+However, as BBPE is working on smaller granularity level than characters, it might result in larger vocabulary size (i.e., larger embedding layers) and **unnatural subword units**.
 :::
 ::::